sfabrizio/burgerjs-logo/README.md

 ```

-## The color can be especify by param..
-The color allowed are the supported by the library [colors](https://www.npmjs.com/package/colors)
+The color of the logo can be especify by param.
+The colors are the supported by the library [colors](https://www.npmjs.com/package/colors)

 ```javascript
 var logo = require('burgerjs-logo');